 - a drink and snack for two 5-minute breaks (NB: No food or beverages, including candy, gum, or mints, may be consumed during the test)

 - all electronic devices, cell phones, iPods, calculators, etc.

 Check in time is at 8:30 am, in the Main Building.
 Bring your verification letter with you to check in.
 Please arrive promptly.
 Because we are an official testing site, we are obligated to follow the rules exactly as they are set out by ERB.
 Once the test is underway, we will not be able to admit late-comers.
 It is extremely important that you arrive on time (at 8:30), not only for this reason but also so that your child has enough time to settle in and feel ready to start the test.

 The test will finish at approximately 12:30 pm.
 Students will be dismissed from the test room and building once all materials have been collected and accounted for.
 Parents may wait outside for students to be dismissed as a group.

 PMFS Request for Transfer of Records.
-Turn this form in to the Main Office so that we have your permission to forward end-of-year records to your child’s new school.
-Turn it in by May 15.
+Turn this form in to the Main Office in May so that we have your permission to forward end-of-year records to your child’s new school.

 ADVIS Common Recommendation Forms